 Check out this full year of labs for the curriculum in either Earth Science or Environmental Science that were designed with these ideas in mind.
 Field studies and inquiry-based investigations are an integral part of these labs so students gain hands-on experience while gaining subject knowledge and a wide variety of skills.

-Once you have a topic or concept, create a question that will guide your students’ inquiry.
+- Pose a Question: Create a question that will guide your students’ inquiry.
 The question should be open-ended and encourage students to explore and investigate the topic on their own.
 As students become more experienced and comfortable with this approach to learning you could shift this responsibility to them.
 What questions can they come up with based on the topic or concept provided?

-Once you have a question, plan investigations that will help students answer the question.
+- Plan investigations: Once you have a question, plan activities that will help students answer the question.
 This may involve conducting experiments, gathering data, researching, or exploring different resources.
 This is an opportunity to differentiate and to include hands-on experiential learning for students.
 These two aspects will encourage engagement as well as retention in your students (this is also known as a win-win!).

 Some Final Words on Inquiry-Based Learning